I Backpack Canada 🇨🇦

 Table of contents

 Road tripping across Canada isn’t for everyone.
-Some will prefer to travel by bus.drive across canada Others by plane.
+Some will prefer to travel by bus.
+Others by plane.
 And the real die-hards may even choose hitch hiking.
 But depending on how many destinations you’re planning on seeing, and how long you plan on travelling, buying a cheap car may not be all that crazy.
 Driving across Canada is long.
 Very long.
 (100-120 hours to drive from West coast to East coast) But the freedom you have with owning your own vehicle is immense.
 Not only that, but if the vehicle survives the road trip, you can actually make some of your money back.
 First things first.

 Finding your wheels